Skip to content

 Let us say you spend $500/month on dining, $600/month on groceries, $200/month on travel, and $1,500/month on everything else.

-The Amex Gold wins by $535 per year for this spending profile, driven almost entirely by the 4x grocery rate.
+The Amex Gold wins by ~$598 per year for this spending profile, driven almost entirely by the 4x grocery rate.
+(If you cannot capture all $324 in credits, adjust the Gold's net down by the unused portion.)

 When the Sapphire Preferred wins